 Educational Projects and Initiatives which Improve Pupils Learning’

-- Literacy Programme such as Paired Reading and Reading Partners
+- Literacy Programmes such as Paired Reading and Buddy Reading

 - Extra subjects taught on a modular basis